johannabid/semester_project_2022-12/README.md

 ### Running

 This project contains only static files, so it will pretty much run on all devices.
-Just go into the root folder where you cloned this repo, and double click on index.html to run the file in your browser.
+Just go into the root folder where you cloned this repo, and double click on index.html to run the file live in your browser.

 ## Contributing

-No contributions have been added on the school project.
+No contributions have been added to the school project.

-Our main goal was to establish respective sites and completing a checkout process for one product.
-That's the reason why only one project leads to the check out, which is Scott Shell Woman.

 ## Contact